mih/Psignifit-3.x/doc-src/WELCOME.rst

 So, if you want a special flavor of the python installation and are familiar with using python setup-scripts, you can also use special options for the installation.

+In some cases, you may want to install psignifit locally in your users home directory.
+For details about this, see `Install into users home directory`_.

 Mac OSX
 -------